 Result: Nikon D3500

-The fact that entry-level DSLRs find the stiffest competition from smartphones they have to incorporate a lot more than just a large sensor to be relevant.
+Because entry-level DSLRs find the stiffest competition from smartphones, they have to incorporate a lot more than just a large sensor to be relevant.
 And this includes an array of communication features.

 The D3500 comes with SnapBridge Connectivity.
 This allows easy pairing with up to five devices and you can send smaller 2 MP files as you shoot.
 This technology works seamlessly and allows you to share what you shoot with the world on the go.
 Although not the same as shooting on a smartphone and sharing at the same time, this is the next best thing.

 The Canon EOS T7 comes with built-in Wi-Fi and NFC.
 This is also great for sharing with compatible devices.
 Additionally, the presence of built-in Wi-Fi means that you would be able to use a smartphone or a tablet to remotely control the functions of the camera.

 Rear LCD Screen